koti2579/Online-Compiler/README.md

 Overview
 - Full-stack web app to write, save, and run code online.
-- Frontend built with React + TypeScript; Backend with Node.js + Express + MongoDB.
+- Frontend built with React; Backend with Node.js + Express + MongoDB.
 - Authenticated users can create, edit, and persist code files; execution results are displayed in the UI.

 Tech Stack